veroeb/Mobile-apps/README.md

 ## How to run any project

 1. Open a new terminal and go inside any project you want to run
-2. Type this command into a the terminal `npm install expo`
+2. Type this command into the terminal `npm install expo`
 3. Run the app with `npx expo start`

 ## Projects